hashicorp/nomad/website/source/intro/vs/swarm.html.md

 # Nomad vs. Docker Swarm

 Docker Swarm is the native clustering solution for Docker.
-It provides an API compatible with the Docker Remote API, but allows containers to be scheduled across many machines.
+It provides an API compatible with the Docker Remote API, and allows containers to be scheduled across many machines.

-Nomad differs in many ways with Docker Swarm.
-Most obviously, Docker Swarm can only be used to run Docker containers, while Nomad is more general purpose.
+Nomad differs in many ways with Docker Swarm, most obviously Docker Swarm can only be used to run Docker containers, while Nomad is more general purpose.
 Nomad supports virtualized, containerized and standalone applications, including Docker.
 Nomad is designed with extensible drivers and support will be extended to all